 Beat the egg and brush it over the entire surface of the rectangles.
 Even the “insides” of the tart; the egg is to help glue the lid on.
 Place a heaping tablespoon of filling into the center of each rectangle, keeping a bare 1/2-inch perimeter around it.
 Place a second rectangle of dough atop the first, using your fingertips to press firmly around the pocket of filling, sealing the dough well on all sides.
 Press the tines of a fork all around the edge of the rectangle.
 Repeat with remaining tarts.

 Gently place the tarts on a lightly greased or parchment-lined baking sheet.
 Prick the top of each tart multiple times with a fork; you want to make sure steam can escape, or the tarts will become fluffy pillows instead of flat toaster pastries (my mistake number 1).
 Bake for 10-12 minutes in the preheated oven, until edges are lightly browned.
 Cool in oven to crisp up.
 While it bakes, prepare the glaze.
-In a medium sized bowl, place the 1/2 cup coconut oil (it will melt in the hot tea), and confectioners Swerve and mix well.
+In a medium sized bowl, place the 1/2 cup coconut oil (warm it until melted), extract and confectioners Swerve and mix well.
 Set aside to cool a bit.
 Spread over Pop Tarts.
 Makes 5 servings.

 Pop Tart Minis: These are tough, but SO cute!
 This recipe will make a batch of 16 2 1/4″ x 3″ rectangles.